darioemb/TuringArena/README.md

 Furthermore a file call **interface.txt** which refer to the function of the algorithm.
 The **the evaluator.py** written in python  controls the execution of the algorithm and if it is correct or not and give the time spent for its execution.

 ## List of problems:
-The marked problems are the one with mutiple solutions.The others problem has one correct optimal solution and one wrong solution.
+The marked problems are the one with mutiple solutions(wrong,slow,correct).
 - [x] Poldo
 - [x] Padella
-- [ ] Luci
+- [x] Luci
-- [ ] Distributori
+- [x] Distributori
-- [ ] Kfree
+- [x] Kfree
-- [ ] Interrogazione
+- [x] Interrogazione
+- In particular Poldo and Paletta has four different solutions including a quadratic one.
 ### How it works:
 Enter the following command from terminal:
 ```bash